elamaran619/amazon-quicksight-user-guide/doc_source/sharing-a-dashboard.md

 1. Choose **Invite user**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/create-dashboard4.png)

-1. In the **Type a user name or email** box, type the user name of a person with whom you want to share this dashboard and then press **Enter**\.
-You can only share with users who belong to the current Amazon QuickSight account\.
+1. Type in the user name of a person you want to share this dashboard with\.
+Then choose **Share**\.
+You can only share with users and groups who belong to the same Amazon QuickSight account\.
 The users must also have used Amazon QuickSight at least once, to finish creating their account\.

    Repeat this step until you have entered information for everyone you want to share the dashboard with\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/create-dashboard3.png)